BB1464/Academic_Blog/content/event/example/index.md

 ---
-abstract: I will be presenting the introduction to R using the tidyverse principles to research fellow at the International Institute of Tropical Agriculture (IITA), Ibadan, Nigeria.
+abstract: I will be presenting the introduction to R using the tidyverse principles to research fellows at the International Institute of Tropical Agriculture (IITA), Ibadan, Nigeria.
 I will also explain to them the basic functions of data import, data management and then I will introduce them to data visualization using ggplot2.
 address:
   city: Ibadan
   country: Nigeria